carboclan/pm/research/DeFi.WTF_Agenda.md

 **Open request for Topics.
 Please refer to [Issue#69](https://github.com/carboclan/pm/issues/69) for most updated discussions on this Agenda, and post your questions and comments under [Issue#69](https://github.com/carboclan/pm/issues/69).
 Alternatively, you may post a Pull Request for this post directly. **

+**Please comment directly under this Issue for topic proposal or revisions.**

 # DeFi.WTF

 ## A community-driven anti-networking network discussion.